Seungpyo1007/UmaPatcher-trans-kr/README.md

   <a href="README-KR.md">한국어</a>
 </p>

-# UmaPatcher-KR - Korean Translations
+# UmaPatcherKR - Korean Translations
 This is the Korean translations repository for UmaPatcher-KR.

 ### How to use